Gabrielnero000/PBR-Playground/README.md

 So, instead of shot infinite rays from every light source, Ray and Path Tracing essencially **trace back the  rays** from the eye, to the objects and to the light (that's were the "tracing" comes from) using accurate physical models.

-So, what we are going to do is to implement a featured Ray Tracer from (almost) zero.

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!